ashwathcr7/weather_forecast/README.md

 * Using Jupyter notebook
 * You'll also need to know the basics of machine learning.

-You can dowload the datset for the project here
+You can download the dataset for the project here

-File overview - Chennai_1990_2022_Madras
+File overview - Chennai_1990_2022_Madras.csv